The itinerary is planned, the tickets are booked. It’s time to pack, but what exactly should you pack?

-Most people end up packing way more items than they need to only after realize they could have perfectly traveled without them.
+Most people end up packing way more items than they need to only after the trip realize they could have perfectly traveled without them.

 Paper maps aren’t the most practical things to carry around on your vacation because they will eventually tear apart as you fold and unfold them many times, or they get lost, wet, etc.

 Instead, you can download to your mobile the map of the city you’re going to visit.
 Yes, just like that!
 Google Maps offers this feature for free and you can keep the map offline for 30 days.

 Books & Magazines

-How to solve this?
 Bring a small and lightweight Kindle instead!
 I’m the happiest person since I bought it because I can download many e-books or even study using my PDF files.

 It goes without saying that good shoes are probably the most important item you can pack for your trip, but they don’t necessarily need to be new.

 This goes to all sorts of shoes, by the way.
 Don’t think that new running shoes can’t cause you pain, because they can!

 I use Havaianas because they’re extremely comfortable, but I found out that they’re not so comfy if you’re planning to walk a lot with a new pair.

 Instead, you can either go for a walk, or a few, to break your shoes in, or pack other shoes that aren’t so new anymore.

 Forget the idea of having one kind of shoes for each situation.
 A pair of flats, flipflops, running shoes, high heels…no, you won’t need them all!

-The pair you’ll wear the most of the time (Preferably, running shoes as they’re very comfy to walk great distances) and flat sandals or flipflops.
+The pair you’ll wear most of the time (Preferably, running shoes as they’re very comfy to walk great distances) and flat sandals or flipflops.

 Also, hiking boots require a lot of capacity of your backpack, so unless you’re really going on a hiking vacation, a super adventure in South America where you will have to walk a lot over different kinds of soil, just take your running shoes with you.